 Customs and importing goods into France

-If you’re moving from another EU country, you won’t need to pay any duty on your personal belongings, furniture or car if you’re moving for personal use – but you will need to do some preparatory work before you move.
+If you’re moving from another EU country, you won’t need to pay any duty on your personal belongings, furniture, or car if you’re moving for personal use – but you will need to do some preparatory work before you move.

 In addition to your passport, you’ll need a valued inventory of the items you’re moving (completed in French) and proof of residence in France, as well as an attestation de non-cession, which will state that you’ve lived outside of France for at least a year, have owned your belongings for more than six months and will not be selling them for 12 months.

 If you’re importing a car into France, you won’t be able to sell it within two years of your arrival date.
 If you’re more interested in finding out the rules for your four-legged friends, read our guide to bringing a pet into France.